All you need to know about lead contamination in Ground Cinnamon

 This infographic shows a bar graph of different ranges of lead levels found in 16 recalled ground cinnamon brands.

-Here’s the recently updated list of ground cinnamon brands exposed for selling lead-contaminated spices issued by the FDA.
+Here’s the recently updated list of ground cinnamon brands exposed for selling lead-contaminated spices issued by FDA.

 How Did Lead Get Into the Cinnamon?